Sitefinity/nextjs-sdk/README.md

 # Sitefinity Next.js SDK

-Provides OOB widgets for Sitefinity, written in the Next.js framework; abstraction for communicating with Sitefinity; additional API, typings, and tooling.
+Provides OOB widgets developed using the Next.js framework, which includes an abstraction layer for Sitefinity communication.
+Additionally, it offers an expanded API, typings, and tools for further development and integration.

 ## Getting started